The BAM track displays multiple reads aligned to a reference genome. In collapsed mode, the track only shows the distribution of reads as a histogram:

 Zoom in to view individual read alignments in more detail:

 Reads on the direct strand (+) are shown in a lighter color, while reads on the reverse strand (-) are darker; gaps in read alignment are rendered as thin lines (similarly to introns on the Annotation track).
-By default, mutations (such as SNPs or insertions) are highlighted according to the nucleotide that differs from the reference; although you can change this in the BAM track's options (discussed in more detail below).
+By default, mismatches are highlighted according to the nucleotide that differs from the reference, although you can change this in the View options menu (discussed in more detail below).

-Zoom in further to see individual nucleotides for each read; you may find it useful to also enable the GC-content track and any Annotation tracks on the same map:
+Zoom in further (and increase the thickness of track elements, if needed) to see individual nucleotides for each read; you may find it useful to also enable the GC-content track and any Annotation tracks on the same map:

-The current read is outlined with a yellow border.
-The popup balloon shows the name of the read; its CIGAR string; and additional information about its mapped location on the reference.
+This tooltip balloon appears whenever you mouse over a read, which is then outlined with a yellow border.
+The balloon shows the name of the read; its CIGAR string; and additional information about its mapped location on the reference.
 The table of base calls (at the bottom of the balloon) lists the counts and percentages of reads with mismatches at the current location (i.e., the nucleotide currently under the mouse cursor).
 In this example, 5/20 reads have a "C" at the current location, and 15/20 reads have a "G".
 The table header is highlighted in red since not all reads agree on the nucleotide (indicating a potential variant call).
 The two rightmost columns display the counts of reads per strand.

 If the current read has a mate pair, its location will likewise be shown in the popup balloon; if the paired read is visible on the screen, it will be outlined with a dark red border: